igaster/laravel-theme/README.md

 ## Switching Themes

-The active theme can be configured in the `theme.php` configuration file.
+The default theme can be configured in the `theme.php` configuration file.
 If you need to switch to another theme:

-    \App::make('Themes')->set('theme-name');
+    Theme::set('theme-name');

 Unfortunately you can not hot-switch theme anywhere in your application.
 You must place the login in a Service provider in the `register` method.
 For example this is a Service Provider that will select a different theme for the `/admin/xxx` urls: